ddev/ddev-selenium-standalone-chrome/README.md

 ## Introduction

-In ddev v1.19+, run `ddev get drud/ddev-selenium-standalone-chrome` to fetch this service into your local DDEV installation.
-You may then check it into your source control if desired.

 This service can be used with any project type.
 The examples below are Drupal-specific.
 Contributions for docs and tests that show this service working with other project types are appreciated.

+## Install/Update

+1. `ddev get drud/ddev-selenium-standalone-chrome`
+2. Optional.
+Update the provided .ddev/config.selenium-standalone-chrome.yaml as you see fit(and remove the #ddev-generated line).
+You can also just override lines in your .ddev/config.yaml
+3. Optional.
+Check config.selenium-standalone-chrome.yaml and docker-compose.selenium-chrome.yaml into your source control.
+4. Update by re-running `ddev get drud/ddev-selenium-standalone-chrome`.

 ## Use